Where and how to inject Ozempic: the best Ozempic injection sites for weight loss

 Step 2: Check your pen and attach a new needle

-• Look at the pen window and make sure your pen contains clear and colorless liquid with no particles.
+• Look at the pen window and make sure your pen contains colorless and clear liquid with no particles.

-• Attach a new needle and pull off both needle caps.
+• Attach a new needle and pull off both of the needle caps.
 The needle is covered by 2 caps and you must remove both caps to inject the medicine.

 Step 3: Check the flow

-• With each new pen, turn the dose selector to select the flow check symbol.
+• With each new Ozempic pen, turn the dose selector to select the flow check symbol.

 • Press and hold the dose button until it shows 0.